Myanmar Junta Dissolves Suu Kyi Party - UrduPoint

 In December, the junta wrapped up a series of closed-court trials of the 77-year-old Nobel laureate, jailing her for a total of 33 years in a process rights groups have condemned as a sham.

+A spokesman for UN chief Antonio Guterres said the dissolution of the NLD was "another step in the direction that we would not like to be going," and called for the release of Suu Kyi.

-The putsch sparked renewed fighting with ethnic rebels and birthed dozens of anti-junta "People's Defence Forces" (PDFs), with swathes of the country now ravaged by fighting and the economy in tatters.
+The putsch sparked renewed fighting with ethnic rebels and birthed dozens of anti-junta "People's Defence Forces" (PDFs), with swathes of Myanmar now ravaged by fighting and the economy in tatters.

 More than 3,100 people have been killed and over 20,000 arrested since the coup, according to a local monitoring group.